Nebraska puts away Northern Illinois early in a 44-8 win

 “Adrian is going to keep getting better, too,” Frost said.
 “There are still some things he needs to learn.
 But he’s still a true sophomore.
 He’s a really good player and he’s going to make whatever plays we need him to.”

-Washington scored the Huskers’ first two touchdowns on their way to a 30-5 lead at half.
+Maurice Washington scored the Huskers’ first two touchdowns on their way to a 30-5 lead at half.
 He took a short forward pitch from Martinez to the end zone right after Austin Allen recovered punter Matt Ference’s fumbled snap at the NIU 21.

 Three series later, Washington ran left and beat safety Trequan Smith to the corner.
 Safety Marshe Terry had an angle on him, but Washington zoomed past him for a 60-yard run, the longest of his career.